RobertARandolph/AdmiralBumbleBee.com/Health.md

   * [Bradypnia](https://en.wikipedia.org/wiki/Bradypnea) - ~10 breaths per minute
   * [Gastroparesis](https://en.wikipedia.org/wiki/Gastroparesis)
 * Small Fiber Neuropathy
   * Vestibular Neuritis - Sudden **intense** bouts of vertigo.
 Feels like a giant grabbed me and threw me across the room, but I never hit the wall.
+I believe this symptom is what triggered [Panic Disorder](#panic-disorder) to develop, and continues to trigger sudden panic attacks.
   * [Burning Mouth Syndrome](https://en.wikipedia.org/wiki/Burning_mouth_syndrome)
     * For me this is a dry sensation, like tissue paper is stuffed in my mouth, combined with a strong tingling.
   * [Dysesthesia](https://en.wikipedia.org/wiki/Dysesthesia)